SUPERCILEX/auto-isa/docs/paper/main.typ

 There are two main implementation possibilities: to specialize or not to specialize.
 Implementation A develops specialized instructions to match idioms while implementation B accepts arbitrary code sequences that begin and end with memory operations.
 A specialized client can talk to a generalized remote (via translation), but the converse is not true (@impl-matrix).
+#todo[Feedback: The implementation discussion in Section IV.D is perplexing to this reader.
+One might assume that "specialized" means FPGA, ASIC, PIM-based, etc. while "generalized" typically means CPU.
+If so, a few more words about what the assumptions are for the various classifications.
+Is a specialized client able to execute the entire application?
+What does "talk to" mean in the context of this section?]

 Specializing in clients or remotes means a limited set of code patterns can be offloaded, but as we have seen this is not necessarily as restrictive as one might think.
 All of our benchmark kernels use indirect loads (the first idiom in @idiom-commonality), so a custom instruction that implements that idiom would be valuable.